 Marketing is a science.
 It’s getting as much of an audience as possible to become interested in your brand.
 But the most important thing—at least for the bigger brands—is to learn how to make your product stand out on the Internet, on social networks like Facebook, and in the minds of potential consumers.

 Creating a blog is not enough anymore.
 A finite audience will read any content on your blog.
 To improve your reach beyond your core audience, you must leverage your unique value proposition: your expertise.

 Look at past Viral Content That Achieved Virality and Figure out Why It Became Popular

 Have you ever thought of the benefits of creating viral content but felt like it’s beyond your capabilities?
 If you’re struggling with how to create viral content in your business, look at past viral content that achieved virality and figure out why it became popular.
 Viral content marketing campaigns are useful because they create a reaction among your target audience.
 They are emotional triggers that help build an audience and decrease the churn rate.
 To help create your own viral content marketing strategy and campaign, let’s see how they executed successful viral campaigns.

 The Old Spice Man

 Could we really talk about viral video marketing campaign examples without featuring the Old Spice “The Man Your Man Could Smell Like” video campaign?What is Viral Content Marketing?
 Viral content marketing elicits social sharing through interesting stories, images or videos.
 Click To Tweet

 I remember watching this commercial years ago when I was doing my master’s program.
 The Old Spice Man commercials appeared on TV, but they went viral on social media.
 Old Spice remains the king of viral marketing campaigns with its funny and outlandish ads.

-The campaign resulted in an increase in Twitter followers by over 1,000% and over 600,000 people on Facebook liked the ads!
-The videos have amassed over 100 million views.
+The campaign resulted in an increase in Twitter followers and many people on Facebook liked the ads!
+The videos have amassed over a whooping number of views.